mobimation/Spotifier/README.md

 where corresponding video exists to play that video in the UI background enhancing the musical experience.

-The code makes use of the kaaes.spotify.webapi.android API for Web API access.
+The code makes use of the kaaes.spotify.webapi for Web API access.